code-with-amitk/Code-examples/Languages/programming_lang/c++/c++11/lambda_expression.md

 # Lambda Expression(C++11)
 - **What**
   - Function that does not have any name.
   - These can be defined inside any other function and they return their value to function pointers.
   - Lambda should be closed using Semicolon
+- **When to use** For some logic/code to be used for only 1 time, function is not a good idea.
 - **Advantages**
   1. Can defined inside other function.
-  2. For some logic/code to be used for only 1 time, function is not a good idea.
-  3. Complete Logic of function can be written as argument to function.
+  2. Complete Logic of function can be written as argument to function.
 ```c++
     vector<int> v {4, 1};
     count(v.begin(), v.end(), [] (int a) { return (a >= 5); });